Sarduri II

 Sarduri II (ruled: 764–735 BC) was a King of Urartu, succeeding his father Argishti I to the throne.
 The Urartian Kingdom was at its peak during his reign, campaigning successfully against several neighbouring powers, including Assyria.

 Reign

-The succession from Sarduri II is not entirely clear.
-There's also attested a king Sarduri III, so Rusa may also have been his son.
+The succession of Sarduri II is not entirely clear.
+A king named Sarduri III is also attested, who may have been Rusa's father instead.